camporez/dynamic-panel/README.md

 - If this color changes, the script grabs the [luminance][2], using the program `grab_luminance`, generates and apply a new theme.

 #How it should work
-- The script receives a signal when the window in focus is maximized, grab the color and generates/applies a new theme.
+- The script receives a signal when the window in focus is maximized, grab the color and generates/applies the new theme.
 - If the window in focus is not maximized, the script applies the default theme.

 #Install